Ficool

 He lowered the radio with a grin and jerked his head toward the dunes.

 "C'mon.
-If we're doing this, we might as well make it entertaining."
+If we're doing gonna be here for a while, we might as well make it entertaining."

 Step.

-She stepped off with them, stretching out her limbs over her head.
+Cecilia stepped off with them, stretching her limbs over her head.

 Step.
 Step.
 Step—again for every person.

-The sound of her footsteps multiplied, one set turning into many, and those footsteps slowly turned into voices.
-With every meter they put behind them, the faint smell of burning faded into the dry scent of endless sand.
+The sound of her footsteps multiplied, one set turning into many, and before long those footsteps began blending into voices.
+With every meter they put behind them, the faint smell of burning faded, replaced by the dry scent of endless sand.

-A handful of people had begun trailing after them, wandering over with the casual curiosity of people who had nothing better to do.
+A handful of people had already started trailing after them, wandering over with the casual curiosity of those who had nothing better to do.

-By the next step, a few vehicles had rolled forward just enough to construct a makeshift arena, their engines rumbled before falling quiet again.
+By the next few steps, several vehicles rolled forward just enough to form a makeshift arena, their engines rumbling low before falling quiet again.

-A portable speaker screamed to life—low at first, then louder the second someone found the volume knob.
-The beat stirred the sand below to dance in patterns, yet also infecting her heart.
+A portable speaker screamed to life—low at first, then louder the instant someone found the volume knob.
+The beat rolled across the clearing, stirring the sand into faint shifting patterns while sinking into her chest, tuning itself to the thump of her heart.

 She looks like she's having the time of her life…what kind of mess did I step into, sighhh...